FoI

 Botanical name: Impatiens violoides Family: Balsaminaceae (Balsam family)

-Identification credit: Wojciech Adamowski Photographed in Chansil pass, Himachal Pradesh.
+Identification credit: Wojciech Adamowski Photographed near Chansil pass, Himachal Pradesh.

 • Is this flower misidentified?
 If yes,